suhailopensource/LANGLEARN/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+HI THIS IS MY FIRST TYPESCRIPT PROJECT MADE USING TYPESCRIPT,VITE,RAPID-API,REDUX This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: